athaigueperse/ada-template-website/README.md

-# Selective sips: cultural and bias trends in beer preferences across countries
+# Selective Sips: Cultural and Bias Trends in Beer Preferences Across Countries
 ## _by DataPilots_

 ## <a id="introduction"></a> Introduction